 Chrysler Group is driven to develop a culturally diverse dealer network that represents the customers and communities we serve.
 That’s why the Chrysler Minority Retail Dealer Development program was created in 1983.
 Since then, it has provided opportunities to people of African-American, Hispanic, Asian, Native American and Alaskan descent, with a demonstrated entrepreneurial spirit.

 The program provides assistance to ethnic minority general manager candidates who have automotive retail experience but lack sufficient capital to operate and own a dealership.
 We recruit and place qualified ethnic minority general managers into Chrysler Marketing Investment dealerships, so they can become sole dealership owners.

 About Chrysler's Leadership Commitment to Diversity and Inclusion

 Chrysler historically has been a leader in promoting diversity throughout its enterprise.
-The Company was named one of the "100 Best Companies for Working Mothers” by Working Mother magazine 12 times, and has been recognized five times by the Human Rights Campaign Foundation as one of the country's leading corporations supporting diversity and inclusion.
+The Company was named one of the "100 Best Companies for Working Mothers” by Working Mother magazine 13 times, and has been recognized seven times by the Human Rights Campaign Foundation as one of the country's leading corporations supporting diversity and inclusion.

 In March 2011, the editors of DiversityInc magazine named Chrysler Group to the magazine's 2011 list of "Top 50 Companies for Diversity."
 This coveted annual benchmark is comprised of companies the magazine's editors believe are diversity-management leaders.
 This was the fifth year since the list was established in 2001 that Chrysler has been included.

-In April 2011, Chrysler Group was named among nation's "Top Supporters" of Engineering Programs of Historically Black Colleges and Universities, recognizing the Company's efforts in developing, recruiting and hiring talented students pursuing technical careers at the nation's minority-serving institutions.
+In April 2012, Chrysler Group was named among nation's "Top Supporters" of Engineering Programs of Historically Black Colleges and Universities for the third straight year, recognizing the Company's efforts in developing, recruiting and hiring talented students pursuing technical careers at the nation's minority-serving institutions.